 Two common pitfalls must be avoided in a search to provide a broad analytical scheme that integrates a number of different approaches to the study of humankind.
 The first, which Clifford Geertz calls the "stratigraphic approach", simply stacks independent models, one on another, without any serious attempt to interrelate them.
 Each remains autonomous and self-contained.
 The result is a collection of fragmentary understandings gathered at various levels of analysis.
 Human beings, however, are more than collections of bits and pieces, and this approach fails to provide an integrated view of them.
 To state it graphically, people cannot be understood simply as sums of models:

 of the person

 A second error is "reductionism," the attempt to interpret all observations by reducing them to a single level of analysis.
 By this process, for instance, ideas are explained purely in terms of electron flows in the brain; life is defined only in terms of chemical equations; and human culture is described only by biological needs and instincts.

-Obviously a person is a physical creature, whose body can be analyzed in terms of physical equations; he also has a life which can be studied in biological terms.
+Obviously, a person is a physical creature whose body can be analyzed in terms of physical equations.
+That person he also has a life that can be studied in biological terms.
 However, the biological concept of "life" cannot be reduced to purely physical terms and chemical equations without changing its meaning.
 Likewise, "ideas" can be thought of as electrical impulses within the nervous system; but in other contexts, it is meaningful to speak of them as "concepts" and as ways of thinking that are something more than electrical pulses.
-For instance, a young man does not say to his fianc‚e, "I love you.
+For instance, a young man does not say to his fiancée, "I love you.
 My heart rate is up forty beats a minute, and my adrenaline secretion is up 15 percent."